hzhou/MyDef_Book/gallery_html.md

 # HTML
 HTML is not exactly a programming language, and it is easy to grasp.
-But aren't we all hate the cumbersomeness of those tags!
-Naturally, I would like edit my HTML page something like following:
+But don't we all hate the cumbersomeness of those tags!
+Naturally, I would like to edit my HTML page something as:
 ```
 page: example, basic_frame
     title: HTML Example Page